-Effective and responsive workforce function

-Workforce resourcing, capacity and structure Digital Workforce Solutions Employee Relations Climate Deliver the Basics Brilliantly Establish effective governance structure
+Effective and responsive workforce function Workforce Digital Employee Deliver the Establish resourcing, Workforce Relations Basics effective capacity and Solutions Climate Brilliantly governance structure structure

-structure structure

 Reduced workforce capacity has had a negative impact on workforce performance and ultimately on organisational delivery and performance.
 The deployment of the Electronic Staff Record requires significant focus to ensure the full functionality of the system of utilised.
 The impact of this is that there is significant waste and duplication in many core workforce processes, and a lack of up to date workforce information and analytics to support evidence based practice.